Irtiaz/My-Allegro-framework-in-c/README.md

 # My-Allegro-framework-in-c
-I made a not so detailed framework for allegro in c (inspired by processing)
+I made a "not so detailed" framework for allegro in c (inspired by [Processing](https://processing.org/))